 In this exercise, your hip, knee, and ankles are extended.

-This helps improve your jumps, reactions, general awareness, and resistance to injuries.
+This helps to improve your basketball skills like jumps, reactions, general awareness, and resistance to injuries.

 As always, keep your back flat and the chest up.
 The power should be coming from your hips, with the shoulders in front of the bar for the fullest hip extension.